brlin-tw/tidy-snap/snap/README.md

 # Unofficial Snap Packaging for Tidy
 ![Icon of Tidy](gui/icon.png "Icon of Tidy")

-**This is the unofficial snap for Tidy**, *"The granddaddy of HTML tools."*.
+**This is the unofficial snap for Tidy**, *"HTML parser and pretty printer.
+The grand daddy of HTML tools."*.
 It works on Ubuntu, Fedora, Debian, and other major Linux distributions.

 <!-- Uncomment and modify this when you are provided a build status badge
 [![Build Status Badge of the `tidy` Snap](https://build.snapcraft.io/badge/Lin-Buo-Ren/tidy.svg "Build Status of the `tidy` snap")](https://build.snapcraft.io/user/Lin-Buo-Ren/tidy)